natehiatt/covid_vax_project/README.md

 1. First we created a dummy model which predicted the majority class (0, or not fully vaccinated/not herd immune) every time.
 We used this as a baseline to which our following models could be compared.
 The accuracy was 89% and the precision was 0%.
 2. Next we created a decision tree model pipeline.
 We had a large class imbalance in our target column.
 Only about 10% of counties had achieved 'herd immunity'.
 Therefore, within the pipeline we did SMOTE over-sampling (which involves taking repeated samples of the minority class to correct the class imbalance).
 Then we grid searched our model using a variety of hyperparameters.
 Our best model's accuracy was 89% and the precision was 51%.
 3. Next we tried creating a pipeline for a logistic regression, then grid searched various hyperparameters again.
 We scaled our data since our logistic regression inherently involves regularization (of which we tested several types), and used our over-sampled training data.
 The best model's accuracy was 88% and the precision was 49%.
 5. Our data seemed to be non-linear.
-Further, there was a high chance that some of our predictors are colinear -- for example, the proportion of white citizens in a county is likely correlated with the amount of republicans in that county.
+Further, there was a high chance that some of our predictors are colinear -- for example, the proportion of white citizens in a county is likely correlated with the amount of Republicans in that county.
 Therefore, we went back to tree-based models.
 Trees are not linear, so they don't need linear relationships to model.
 This also resolves our issues with multicolinearity.
 6. We first grid searched a pipeline of a random forest model.
 Our best model had an accuracy of 92% and a precision of 61%.
 7. Our grid search of our Gradient Boosting pipeline resulted in a best model with an accuracy of 93% and a precision of 71%.
 8. Our grid search of our AdaBoost pipeline resulted in a best model with an accuracy of 90%, and a precision of 55%.